rdzcn/mk-todo/docs/week25.md

 5. `bold` transition still to be implemented.

-6. Right column contains App logic.
+6. Right column contains the main part of the UI.

 7. Persisting on localStorage.